Aboriginals Protection and Restriction of the Sale of Opium Act 1897: Background

-The Act was influenced by the "Half-Caste Acts" of Victoria and Western Australia.
+The Act was influenced by the "Half-Caste Acts" of Victoria and Western Australia (both passed in 1886).

 Effect

 The Act could be used to justify definitions of Aboriginality, but even with the help of the Act, they were often contradictory and generally subject to interpretation or variation throughout the first decades after Federation.
 For example, in 1905, Queensland's Chief Protector of Aboriginals cited the Act to define a "half-caste" as "Any person being the offspring of an aboriginal mother and other than an aboriginal father – whether male or female, whose age, in the opinion of the Protector, does not exceed sixteen, is deemed to be an aboriginal".
 The Chief Protector described a "quadroon" as the "offspring" of a half-caste woman, by a "white, &c." (presumably other non-Aboriginal) father.

 This was the first instrument of separate legal control over Aboriginal people in Australia.
 According to historian Henry Reynolds, it "was far more restrictive than any [contemporary] legislation operating in New South Wales or Victoria and implemented a system of tight controls and closed reserves".